Skip to main content

 How To Build An HR Tech Stack

-Over time, your HR tech stack will evolve to meet changing business needs.
-Here’s a process to decide whether or not a new tool is for you and make a business case.
+Over time, you'll upgrade HR software and make new additions to meet changing business needs.
+Here’s a process to decide whether or not a new tool is for you and make a business case for software if it is needed.

 1. Business needs and vision